jobjo/FSharp.RangeMap/README.md

 val myMap : IRangeMap<int,string>
 ```

-To lookup a single element by it's key, the function `lookup` is provided:
+To lookup a single element by its key, the function `lookup` is provided:

 ```fsharp
 > let res = lookup 1024 myMap;;